The Hoodlum (1951 film): Plot

-Vincent Lubeck (Lawrence Tierney) is a habitual criminal from childhood who has recently been released from prison on parole.
-If not for the pleas of his elderly mother, he would not have been released.

-He begins working at his brother Johnny's gas station, in spite of tension between them.
-Johnny's fiancee, Rosa, hopes to help reform Vincent but finds she cannot resist his determined advances.
-He soon seduces her, something he does in part to show her that it is not so easy to be good in what Vincent believes is an irredeemably bad world.
+Vincent Lubeck is a habitual criminal who has recently been released from prison on parole thanks to the pleas of his elderly mother.
+He begins working at his brother Johnny's gas station, although there is tension between them.
+Johnny's fiancée Rosa hopes to help reform Vincent, but she cannot resist his determined advances.
+He soon seduces her, in part to show her that it is difficult to be good in an irredeemably bad world.

 Vincent becomes interested in the armored car that makes regular stops at the bank across the street.
-He romances Eileen, a beautiful independent-minded secretary at the bank, after the police detective who arrested him last time says she is out of his league.
-At first he is just interested in the challenge, but realizing she knows a lot about the bank's inner workings, he starts pumping her for information.
-She finds him fascinating, but is a lot tougher than Rosa.
-Vincent begins to plan a bank robbery, and to recruit men he knows from prison to pull the job with him.
-He shared a cell with a master bank job planner, and listened carefully to the man when he talked about how to make such an operation work.
+He romances Eileen, a beautiful independent-minded secretary at the bank who knows the intimate details of the bank's operations, and begins pumping her for information.
+Although she finds him fascinating, she proves to be much tougher than Rosa.
+Vincent begins to plan a bank robbery, recruiting men whom he knows from prison as his accomplices.
+He had once shared a cell with a master bank robber and listened carefully when the man spoke about planning bank heists.

-Rosa comes to Vincent (who has lost interest in her), begging him to marry her—he refuses, and she jumps off the roof to her death.
-Vincent's mother finds out that the autopsy reveals that Rosa was pregnant.
+Rosa approaches Vincent, who has lost interest in her, begging him to marry her.
+When he refuses, she jumps from the roof to her death.
+Vincent's mother learns that the autopsy reveals that Rosa was pregnant.

-Vincent comes up with a plan involving a fake funeral procession, allowing the gang to get past a police blockade.
-With the money in hand (leaving several dead guards behind), the other heisters turn on the ill-tempered domineering Vincent, whose arrogance and inability to understand other people's points of view and anticipate their reactions prevent him from spotting the betrayal and heading it off.
-He is the only surviving member of the gang the police know about, due to his connection with the gas station, so they get away clean, splitting the money evenly between them.
-Vincent had told them that as the planner, he deserved the biggest cut, but he ends up with nothing but a bump on his head, and an all-points bulletin out on him.
+Vincent devises a plan involving a fake funeral procession, allowing the gang to pass through a police blockade.
+The robbery leaves several dead bank guards but yields the thieves a great sum of cash.
+With the money in hand, his spiteful accomplices deny him a larger share as the planner of the heist, and the men depart with equal shares of the loot.
+Vincent becomes the only surviving member of the gang, and an all-points bulletin is issued for his arrest.

-In desperation, with no resources, he turns to Eileen, but she produces a small handgun and orders him to leave, fearing he will implicate her.
+In desperation and without resources, Vincent appeals to Eileen, but she produces a handgun and orders him to leave, fearing that he will implicate her.
 His mother, on her deathbed and now regretting her intervention on his behalf, curses Vincent.
-Johnny, knowing now what happened to Rosa, takes him at gunpoint to a local dump (the film opens with a flash forward of them driving there)--but can't bring himself to kill Vincent.
-The police, who somehow managed to follow them there undetected, end up finishing the job.
+Johnny, now knowing what happened to Rosa, takes him at gunpoint to a local dump but cannot kill his own brother.
+The police, who followed them there undetected, shoot Vincent dead.